 Our understanding of anyone’s situation is limited, of course, but when a “Christian” leaves the faith or renounces belief in God, we do have some general guidelines for how to respond.
 In many cases of high-profile individuals leaving the faith, we observe that their departures from the faith were not “de-conversions” as much as “realizations.”

-As individuals who leave their faith behind tell their stories, we often see that they gradually grew uncomfortable with and eventually rejected aspects of Christian culture.
+As individuals who leave their faith behind tell their stories, we often see that they gradually grew uncomfortable with and eventually rejected aspects of Christian culture and belief.
 They knew for quite a while that they were going through the motions and simply “playing along” with Christianity.
 After a while, these individuals accepted that they lacked a deep or connected sense of truth.
 They didn’t change their ideology, per se, only their identification.

 For most of those who turn their backs on God, losing faith really means recognizing they never had faith to begin with.
 What they had was a vague intellectual agreement with some of the tenets of the gospel, some family traditions, some social connections, and (in the high-profile cases) a bright career path.
 But, when questions arose, they didn’t have actual faith or trust in the Savior.
 By and large, that’s the reason people who once identified as Christians change their minds.
 It’s not that they were true believers, then stopped; it’s that they came to embrace the fact that they were never true believers at all.